alfredodiaz53/big-bang/docs/guides/deployment-scenarios/extra-package-deployment.md

   These pieces can typically be complicated to get setup correctly and connected to components that are provided in Big Bang core, so we provide a simplified interface to add them.

   The difference between the OCI repository and git repositories is that the OCI repository artifact are OCI Spec compliant.
-The OCI repository schema contract allows a predictable, consitant and declarative deployment package.
+The OCI repository schema contract allows a predictable, consistant and declarative deployment.

   ## How to use it